Challenges of variational quantum optimization with measurement shot noise: Results

 \subsection{Gradient based QAOA optimization}

 Here, we benchmark the scalings of QAOA driven by the COBYLA optimizer against a gradient-based method.
-Contrary to the case described in section~\ref{sec:vqe_grad}, the QAOA circuit does not satisfy the assumptions to apply the parameter shift rule.~\cite{PhysRevA.99.032331} While there are attempts to extend the parameter shift rule, see, e.\,g., \cite{wierichs_general_2022}, here we adopt the finite difference approximation.
-The $n^{\mathrm{th}}$ gradient component is computed as:
+Contrary to the case described in Sec.\,\ref{sec:vqe_grad}, the QAOA circuit does not satisfy the assumptions to apply the parameter shift rule~\cite{PhysRevA.99.032331}.
+While there are attempts to extend the parameter shift rule~\cite{wierichs_general_2022}, here we adopt the finite difference approximation.
+The $n^{\mathrm{th}}$ gradient component is computed as